 My father gifted me a new set of books on my birthday.
 However, there isn't enough space in my book almirah.
-In the preceding sentence, enough' is an example of Adjectives of quantity, which answer the question how much' but do not indicate the quantity in definite numbers.
+In the preceding sentence, 'enough' is an example of Adjectives of quantity, which answer the question 'how much' but do not indicate the quantity in definite numbers.
 The chief adjectives of this class are: much, little, no, some, any, enough, sufficient, half, all, whole and half.

 Possessive Adjective Possessive Pronoun Possessive adjectives are used to show that Possessive pronouns are used to show that someone/something belongs to or is connected in something/someone belongs to some way with someone or something. someone/something.

-When the words my , his , her , its , our , your and there are used attributively before a noun , they are called possessive adjectives.
+When the words my, his, her, its, our, your and there are used attributively before a noun, they are called possessive adjectives.
 For example: My friend, your book and their house.
+The words mine , his , hers , its , ours , yours and theirs are called possessive pronouns. ('His' is a possessive pronoun as well as a possessive adjective.
+Consider the following sentence: 'His life is full of fun.'
+Here, 'his' in 'his life' is a possessive adjective.
+Now consider another example: 'This is my pen so that one must be his.'
+In this sentence, 'his' is a possessive pronoun.)
 Always remember that possessive pronouns do show ownership, but they do not come before nouns or in noun phrases.
-They stand alone .
+They stand alone.
 For example: For example: Our house is on the corner.
 Did you know that it is my book?
 They shall finally have their property.
 It is her dog.
 It is his bag.
 The house on the corner is ours.
 Did you know that the book is mine?
 They shall finally have what is theirs.
 The dog is hers.
 The bag is his.
-They are adjectives because they give us extra information about nouns/pronouns.
-For example, our house is on the corner.
-In this sentence, our' comes before the noun house' and gives us some information about the house that which I am writing this lesson is not my pen.
+They are adjectives because they give us extra They are pronouns because they stand for information about nouns/pronouns.
+For example, our or replace nouns.
+For example, the pen house is on the corner. with which I am writing this lesson is not In this sentence, 'our' comes before the noun 'house' my pen.
 This is Ram's pen.
-In other words, I
+In other words, and gives us some information about the house that I can refer to it as 'a pen of Ram'/ 'a pen of

-it is not owned by someone else but by us. his'His' is an example of possessive
+it is not owned by someone else but by us. his'.
+'His' is an example of possessive pronouns, as 'his' stands for/replaces

-It is not owned by someone else but by us. = 1 1

-pronouns, as his' stands for/replaces

-Ram', a noun.
+'Ram', a noun.

-[A pen of Ram' is used in the above-
+['A pen of Ram' is used in the above-

 mentioned example to make you

-understand how his' stands for Ram'.
+understand how 'his' stands for 'Ram'.

 Usually, when a living being owns

 something, we use an apostrophe (') and

-s'.
-When a non-living thing owns'
+'s'.
+When a non-living thing 'owns'

-something, we use of '.]
+something, we use 'of'.]

-The words some', enough', all', no' and none' can function as adjectives of number as well as adjectives of quantity depending upon the context.
+The words 'some', 'enough', 'all', 'no' and 'none' can function as adjectives of number as well as adjectives of quantity depending upon the context.